upasanaaa/Intro-to-AI/README.md

 ```

 ### 5. Launch the GUI (Frontend)
-Open a new terminal window and run:
+Let the Server.py run and open a new terminal window and run:
 ```bash
 python GUI.py
 ```